findmypast/honeydew/README.md

   :undefined, [], 100}}
 ```

 If the queue supports it, Honeydew will send your process the result of the job unless you pass `reply: false` to `async/2`.
-If you don't pass it, and you never call `yield/1` to read the result, your process' mailbox will fill up.
+If you don't pass it, and you never call `yield/1` to read the result, your process' mailbox may fill up after multiple calls.
+Don't do that.

 (Ignoring the response of the `:put` above is just used as an exmaple, you probably want to check the return value of a database insert unless you have good reason to ignore it)

 ### Remote Queue Example

-Say we've got some pretty heavy tasks that we want to distrbute over a farm of background job processing nodes, they're too heavy to process on our client-facing nodes.
+Say we've got some pretty heavy tasks that we want to distribute over a farm of background job processing nodes, they're too heavy to process on our client-facing nodes.
 Let's enqueue them on a remote queue broker, we'll use RabbitMQ, so we're going to need to add some dependencies to our mix.exs:

 ```elixir
 {:amqp, ">= 0.1.4"},